- “You get your shit talking license when you actually accomplish something.”-@joerogan best line I’ve heard in awhile 4 days ago

-2. Stretch the hip flexor complex that incorporates internally rotating the hip.
+2. Stretch the hip flexor complex in a way incorporates internally rotating the hip.
 This allows the psoas, which is the part of the hip flexors that attaches on the lumbar spine, to be stretched.
-This is the way we do it at MBSC, as demonstrated by Coach Kevin Carr of MBSC and Movement as Medicine.
+Here’s a box hip flexor stretch, as shown by Coach Kevin Carr of MBSC and Movement as Medicine.

 3. Perform a few Cook Hip lifts to work the extend the hips through the new range of motion created.
 I prefer to do a 3-4 on each side, holding each one for 5-10 sec, and really focusing on squeezing the glute and pushing the hip to the ceiling.

 Go back to your TBDL and see how much better your positioning is at the top.
 A better position means more strength, so stop leaving your ass behind so you can get bigger, stronger, jump higher, run faster, and fill out those goddamn jeans!

 And remember, if you haven’t yet subscribed to TrainOutlaw.com yet, please click on the link at the top right corner of the page in order to be notified of new content!

 December 12, 2012Posted by on

 Last summer, I posted 20 Effortless Ways to Make You Life Awesome-er, and it’s still my most shared blog ever.
 With New Year’s resolution season approaching, I figured a second installment is in order.
 Don’t wait for December 31 to make some arbitrary vow that you know you won’t keep, do some of these little things to be more productive, be happier, and feel better all around!